 “The moves come five months after the May formation of The Task Force, which is charged with identifying barriers and unconscious biases that impede the advancement of women and people of colour in the music industry and coming up with best practices for the Recording Academy and the industry.”

 This year, BTS were not the only Asian act to have their album nominated for a Grammy Award.
-In fact, the Love Yourself 轉 ‘Tear’ shares its category for Best Recording Package with a record crafted by another recognised Asian artist, Mitski’s Be The Cowboy.
+Breakout star H.E.R. of Black and Filipino descent earned five nominations including Album of the Year with her self-titled compilation album.
+Though, Love Yourself 轉 ‘Tear’ also shares its category for Best Recording Package with a record crafted by another recognised Asian artist, Mitski’s Be The Cowboy.

 Be The Cowboy is the Japanese American singer-songwriter’s fifth studio album.
 Upon its release, it had received widespread acclaim from music critics, earning an 8.8 score from Pitchfork.
 If it has already been established that BTS’ Love Yourself 轉 ‘Tear’s 7.1 rating had been higher than some albums competing for Album Of The Year, then what does this say about Mitski’s nomination?
 Essentially, Be The Cowboy has already topped multiple year-end lists for 2018’s best albums from established outlets like The New York Times, Time, and Vulture.
 Though despite this, Best Recording Package seems to be the only category in which like BTS, Mitski is recognised by the Recording Academy.